Pension Administration offers information sessions to potential and current members of the McGill University Pension Plan as follows:

 - How can I better understand my pension statement?

-- Retirement Information Session: intended for all members of the McGill University Pension Plan; of most interest to those members approaching retirement.
-The following topics will be covered:
+Intended for all members of the McGill University Pension Plan, and of particular interest to those members approaching retirement.
+Topics will include:

 - Understanding the importance of planning for your retirement,

 - Understanding the retirement options and decisions you will need to make, and

 - Determining if you will have enough sufficient money at retirement.

 Intended for members of the McGill University Pension Plan who need additional information on the settlement options available to them at retirement or termination of employment.
 Topics will include:

 - How much will I need at retirement?

 - What is a Life-Income Fund (LIF)?